georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 Supervisor: [Prof. Oliver E. Jensen](https://personalpages.manchester.ac.uk/staff/oliver.jensen/)

-## Summer Internship - The Optimal Composition of a Graphene-Polymer Sheet Which Reduces Material Deformation (The University of Manchester, 2016)
+## Summer Internship - The Optimal Composition of a Graphene-Polymer Sheet in Order to Reduce Material Deformation (The University of Manchester, 2016)

 Abstract: